GeForce 7 series

-The GeForce 7 series is the seventh generation of Nvidia's GeForce graphics processing units.
+The GeForce 7 series is the seventh generation of Nvidia's GeForce line of graphics processing units.
 This was the last series available on AGP cards.

-A slightly modified GeForce 7-based card (more specifically based on the 7800GTX) is present as the RSX Reality Synthesizer, which is present on the PlayStation 3.
+A slightly modified GeForce 7-based card (based on the 7800GTX) is present as the RSX Reality Synthesizer, which is present in the PlayStation 3.

 Features

 The following features are common to all models in the GeForce 7 series except the GeForce 7100, which lacks GCAA(Gamma Corrected Anti-Aliasing):